gadget-inc/aimd-bucket/README.md

 # AIMD Bucket

 A TypeScript/JavaScript implementation of an **AIMD (Additive Increase Multiplicative Decrease)** rate limiting token bucket with adaptive rate adjustment.
-This library is ideal for clients in distributed systems that need to discover and adapt to unknown server-side rate limits dynamically.
+This library is ideal for clients in distributed systems that need to discover and adapt to unknown remote system limits dynamically.

 You can create a bucket with some configured defaults and boundaries, and then ask for tokens from it.
 You report if each token was successful in doing a unit of work, or if it encountered an error or a server side rate limit.
 The bucket will then start brokering tokens faster or slower depending on the outcomes you report.
 The bucket adjusts the rate limit using the smae simple adaptive limiting algorithm used in TCP: AIMD.

+## Example uses cases

+- throttle your outgoing requests to a system that starts breaking under load to not break it
+- throttle your outgoing requests to a rate limited API from 3 different processes all competing for that rate limit

 ## Installation